IgniteUI/igniteui-docfx/en/components/excel_library_using_tables.md

 ### Sorting Tables
 Sorting is done by setting a sorting condition on a table column.
 When a sorting condition is set on a column, all sorting conditions in the table will be reevaluated to determine the order of the cells in the table.
 When cells need to be moved to meet their sort criteria, the entire row of cells in the table is moved as a unit.

-If the data in the tabl is subsequently changed, the sort conditions do not automatically reevaluate.
+If the data in the table is subsequently changed, the sort conditions do not automatically reevaluate.
 The sort conditions in a table are only reapplied when sort conditions are added, removed, modified, or when the `reapplySortConditions` method is called on the table.
 When sorting conditions are reevaluated, only the visible cells are sorted.
 All cells in hidden rows are kept in place.

 In addition to accessing sort conditions from the table columns, they are also exposed off the `WorksheetTable`'s `sortSettings` property's `sortConditions` collection.
 This is an ordered collection of columns/sort condition pairs.
 The order of this collection is the precedence of the sorting.